 - Visa on arrival: Available but slower

-- Yellow fever: Certificate required if arriving from endemic country
+- Yellow fever: Certificate required if arriving from an endemic country

 - Recommended vaccinations: Hepatitis A/B, typhoid, tetanus